-Together with the program iocLogServer this provides generic support for logging text messages (from an IOC) to a file (on a host).
+Together with the program iocLogServer this provides generic support for logging text messages from an IOC or other program to a file on the log server host machine.

 A log client runs on the IOC.
 It accepts string messages and forwards them over a TCP connection to its designated log server (normally running on a host machine).